neaspec designs, manufactures and distributes advanced nanoscale optical imaging & spectroscopy microscopes.

 - The 2nd generation of the neaSNOM microscope is launched offering even better reliability & usability

-- The introduction of tunable single line IR-lasers based on QCLs allows imaging at different wavelength in the infrared fingerprint region at 20nm spatial resolution using the standard PH detection module
+- The introduction of tunable single line IR-lasers based on QCLs allows imaging at different wavelength in the infrared fingerprint region at 20nm spatial resolution using the standard detection module

 - A new detection module optimized for broadband lasers is launched to allow Fourier transform infrared spectroscopy (FT-IR) at 20nm spatial resolution.
 At this time, broadband IR-lasers are commercially not yet available, but experimental broadband IR-lasers proof that the technology works perfect and that it has a huge application potential across many disciplines